troglobit/finit/doc/config.md

   `tty [LVLS] <COND> [notty] [rescue]`

 The first variant of this option uses the built-in getty on the given TTY device DEV, in the given runlevels.
-The DEV may be the special keyword `@console`, or `console`, useful on embedded systems.
+DEV may be the special keyword `@console`, which is expanded from `/sys/class/tty/console/active`, useful on embedded systems.

 The default baud rate is 0, i.e., keep kernel default.